tanmaypadhi08/Module3_Group65/2_Biocom_System/1_Requirements/Readme.md

 ## What???

-* This is an keyless entry which can lock/unlock the cars without Mechanical key
+* This is an keyless entry which can lock/unlock the cars without mechanical key

 ## When???

 * This system can be used whenever there is the need of locking/unlocking of car

 ## Where???